JD910/DHGN/README.md

 ## Important Note
 Before running the project:
 - Update the median survival time in the code with your own dataset (marked with comments)

+Materials for readers:
+- MSK_CT_Features_1221.csv: CT features of the 136 patients in the MSK test dataset
+- MSK_Clinical_Baseline_Features.csv: Clinical Baseline Characteristics of the 136 patients in the MSK test dataset

 ## Acknowledgments
 We gratefully acknowledge the contributions of Huang, Yongxiang and Chung, Albert CS to the PAE model.